 - Service requests generated from the integrations described in this section are validated against On Behalf Of (OBO) rules.
-OBO rules must be configured so that the Requested By user can submit a service request on behalf of the Requested For user.
+You must configure the OBO rules so that the Requested By user can submit a service request on behalf of the Requested For user.
 For information, see Creating on-behalf-of definition rules.

 - Service requests created automatically from BMC fulfillment applications are not subject to OBO rules.
 For information, see Creating requests from fulfillment applications.

-You implement the following application integration methods from Remedy AR System:
+You can implement the following application integration methods from AR System:

-- LDAP Integration—Imports existing user names so you can grant permission to access applications.
-Click here: to read information in the Remedy AR System documentation about LDAP integrations.
+- LDAP Integration—Imports existing user names so that you can grant permissions to access applications.
+For more information about LDAP integrations, see .

-- ODBC type integrations—For example, excel integration based on BMC Remedy AR System that imports user names into the ITSM foundation's People form.
-Click to read information in the Remedy AR System documentation about ODBC type integrations.
+- ODBC type integrations—For example, Microsoft Excel integration based on AR System that imports user names into the ITSM People form.

 For information about third-party applications with BMC Helix ITSM, see Integrating ITSM with third-party applications by using the REST API.

 Use the integration forms to create, modify, and query information about BMC Helix ITSM through web service clients or through third-party applications that use the standard AR System API.
 For more information about how integrations work, see .